North Carolina Highway 147: History

 The Durham Freeway began with a 1962 bond referendum.
 The first section of the road, completed in 1970 around downtown Durham, extended from Chapel Hill Street to Alston Avenue and resulted in the destruction of a portion of the Hayti neighborhood as part of urban renewal, though a DOT engineer said the neighborhood likely would have been torn down anyway.
 The road was later extended west to Erwin Road and southward to where it meets I-40.
 In 1986, The freeway was designated as North Carolina Highway 147.
 The road's other names have included East-West Expressway and the I.L.
 "Buck" Dean Freeway.

 In 1979, planners said many of the city's roads needed widening, and the decision was made to extend the freeway to I-85.
 The first section in 1982 disrupted the Crest Street neighborhood, but the North Carolina Department of Transportation (NCDOT) moved 181 houses instead of tearing them down, an action that resulted in a 1987 third-place Federal Highway Administration (FHWA) award for "historic preservation and cultural enhancement".
 Eventually, the problems that caused the original I-40 extension to I-85 to be delayed were overcome, and NC 147 was extended through the city.
 Work began in 1993, and the eastbound lanes opened May 21, 1997.
 The section connecting the road to I-85 opened July 31, 1998.

+On September 16, 2010, the R. Kelly Bryant Jr. Pedestrian Bridge was officially opened, crossing over the freeway to connect Hayti with East Durham.

 On September 6, 2011, the south terminus at T.W.
 Alexander Drive (exit 4) was permanently closed to make way for NC 147's extension to NC 540 in Morrisville; this made I-40 the temporary southern terminus for three months.
 On December 8, 2011, the southern extension was opened.
 Dubbed the Triangle Parkway, the 3.4 mi stretch of road is also part of the Triangle Expressway.

 Despite the spur to T.W.
 Alexander Drive being permanently closed, the pavement was never removed, and the abandoned section still sits just south of NC 147's interchange with I-40.
 The road markings are also visible.

 On August 19, 2014, Interstate 885 first appeared in the October project letting for the East End Connector, which included new sign plans.
 The new designation was originally going to overlap with NC 147 between I-40 and the East End Connector, but it was later decided to decommission NC 147 from NC 540 to the East End Connector instead.
 On June 30, 2022, NC 147 was replaced by NC 885 along the Triangle Expressway portion and by I-885 between I-40 and the East End Connector.